 But of course, men liked it so much that after nine years of continuous groundbreaking Comme des Garcons, Rei Kawakubo launched Homme, a menswear line, incorporating the same elements for men as well.

-She worked for some time under Asahi Kasei, who is also the most influential female fashion designers from Japan in textile design since years before she got out on her own.
+She worked for some time under Asahi Kasei, who is also the most influential female fashion designer from Japan in textile design for years before she got out on her own.

 Michiko Koshino (1943 – )

 Michiko Koshino’s designs are a love affair between the oriental style and western trends which makes her one of the most influential female fashion designers from Japan for a long time.
 They all say you should draw inspiration from what inspires you.

 A significant part of her inspiration was from the music of the ‘80s and the ‘90s and that shows in her work.